Optimise Your Bowline Knot Technique

 Forehand Method - Bowline

 This is like the traditional method but rather than taking four steps, it is done in three.
 That’s a 25% optimisation right there.
 The key is in the first step.
-Remember when you were told to create the loop then put the end through it?
+Remember when you were told to create the loop and then put the end through it?
 This can be done in one step.
 Then, using the old rabbit/tree metaphor, your end (the rabbit) just needs to go around the “tree” and back in the hole.
 Three steps (shown in four boxes).

 Backhand Method - Bowline

-The backhand method is completely different to the forehand method.
+The backhand method is completely different from the forehand method.
 So different that it surprises people that the resulting knot is the same (albeit facing the other way).
-With your left hand you create a loop and grab the “long side” through this loop, then pull that bite through.
+With your left hand, you create a loop and grab the “long side” through this loop, then pull that bite through.
 You need to keep things loose here.
 Then with your right hand holding the working end, you put it around whatever you're tying to, then back through that loop you created with your left hand.
 Sound complicated?
 It is at first, then it's blindingly simple.
 Watch the video and check the diagram.

 The bowline is the most important knot in sailing.
 It is also (more arguably) the most important knot in climbing.
 Therefore if you are sailing or climbing a lot, it pays to know some optimised methods of tying this lifesaving knot.
-In this post we show the "forehand" and "backhand" methods.
+In this post, we show the "forehand" and "backhand" methods.
 Of all the methods we have seen we like these two the most and believe they can get you out of most tricky situations.

-Want a one pager that you can print up and practice in your next Uber?
+Want a one-pager that you can print up and practice in your next Uber?
 Click the button below.